fluent/fluentd-docs-gitbook/installation/post-installation-guide.md

 # Post Installation Guide

-This article discusses the post-installation steps for the new Fluentd users assuming that Fluentd has been installed using the `td-agent` package.
+This article discusses the post-installation steps for new Fluentd users assuming that Fluentd has been installed using the `td-agent` package.

 ## System Administration